-The APP may extend over one (1) or multiple terms.
-At the end of the first evaluation period on the APP, the student will meet with the Academic Dean/Director of Education (or designee) for an evaluation of progress of the plan's requirements.
-If on a single-term plan and the student has met the requirement(s) of the plan, the student will move into SAP Advising or SAP Met status, and the student's APP shall be considered fulfilled and closed.
-If on a multi-term plan and the student has met the requirement(s) of the first evaluation period, then new requirement will be set and the student will be placed on FA Probation status again and will continue to adhere to the requirements of the APP.
+The APP may extend over one (1) or multiple terms, as defined at the initiation of the APP.
+At the end of the first evaluation period on the APP, the student will meet with the Academic Dean/Director of Education (or designee)/Online Designee for an evaluation of progress of the plan's requirements.
+If on a single-term plan and the student has met the requirement(s) of the plan, the student must be in SAP Advising or SAP Met status, and the student's APP shall be considered fulfilled and closed.
+If on a multi-term plan and the student has met the requirement(s) of the first evaluation period, then new requirement will be set and the student will be placed manually into SAP Meeting APP Status and will adhere to the subsequent term requirements of the APP.

 If at the end of any SAP evaluation period on the plan (APP) the student does not meet the plan's requirement(s), the student will receive a dismissal letter and will be dismissed from the program.
+Additionally, a student is deemed to have not met the plan's requirements by earning a failing grade ("F") in any course while on the APP.